neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 * Documentation contains gaps in explanations (implication that the reader already has significant familiarity with the topic and related technology).
 * Majority of [code examples specified in documentation](https://github.com/csirtgadgets/verbose-robot/wiki/Introducing-the-CIF-client) do not work as specified.
 Almost always require additional options
-* It appears we can successfully query `CIF` right now, but the issue is that in our test environment: there are no existing feeds, so it doesn't return anything.
+* It appears we can successfully query `CIF` at this time, but the issue is that in our test environment: there are no existing feeds, so it doesn't return anything.
   * Example: `cif --itype ipv4 --tags malware`
 ![example](https://user-images.githubusercontent.com/38234505/74463773-f4899500-4e57-11ea-9c73-cdd43b43e466.PNG)